 Today, there is an abundance of different diamond shapes to choose from, and each shape has its own unique style and brilliance.
 Deciding on diamond shape is one of the most important factors of shopping for engagement rings or other pieces of fine jewelry.
-Your stone is the star of the show, and it needs to be everything you’ve dreamed of.
+Whether you want matching wedding bands that complement your engagement ring or you want your engagement ring to be the only ring you wear, your stone is the star of the show, and it needs to be everything you’ve dreamed of.
 Learn the pros and cons of each diamond shape to determine which one is right for you and guide you on the path of choosing a diamond.

 What is Diamond Shape?